Selvan66/DailyCoding/README.md

 # DailyCoding

-A collection of codes presenting simple programming and mechanics issues written in C++ or python
+A collection of codes presenting simple programming and mechanics issues written in C++/Python/Rust

 ---